irbull/toro/src/content/blog/2026/code-reviews/code-reviews.md

 An **asynchronous change review** is a review of intent and impact that is _not a gate for progress_.
 The review can begin when the work starts, not when the code is finished.
 The change is merged when it’s ready, not when someone else is available.

 Reviewers may look before or after merge.
-Their role is to surface missed implications or coordination issues—not to grant permission.
+Their role is to surface missed implications or coordination issues, _not to grant permission_.
 If a real problem is found, the change is adjusted or rolled back.
 That’s not a failure of the process; it’s how the process is meant to work.

 This isn’t about moving faster at all costs.
 It’s about slowing down _where it matters_ and getting out of the way everywhere else.